 Green bedroom ideas

-Sage green is a darling of the contemporary paint world, adept at creating a relaxing environment while supplying just the right amount of invigorating freshness.
-While its popularity has soared all over the home, nowhere is it perhaps more useful than in the bedroom.
+While tapestry's popularity has soared all over the home, nowhere is it perhaps more useful than in the bedroom.

 If you want to fully embrace your outdoorsy side, pick a wallpaper with a plant-based pattern.
-Tightly repeated prints offer a more abstract take on the theme, but this beautiful wallpaper with a floor-to-ceiling, mural-like tree print immerses a blue-green bedroom into a peaceful forest scene.
+Tightly repeated prints offer a more abstract take on the theme, but this beautiful wallpaper with a floor-to-ceiling, mural-like, tree print immerses a green-blue bedroom into a peaceful forest scene.

 For bold types, painting the walls a deep shade of emerald is a luxurious way to bring green into the bedroom.
 If you’re looking to create a jewel box aesthetic with a little less drama, use the color as an accent throughout the scheme instead.

-In this bedroom, emerald green curtains and cushions offer a generous helping of color, while the same hue also winds its way around nature-inspired wallpaper and bed throws.
+In this gray bedroom idea, emerald green curtains and cushions offer a generous helping of color, while the same hue also winds its way around nature-inspired wallpaper and bed throws.
 The luxurious touch here is subtle, but boosted by pairing with silvery gray.

 Here a (particularly blue) spearmint green is layered in multiple textures throughout the bedding, adding a revitalizing pop of color to a neutral palette.

-Light greens may be easier to handle, but don't be afraid of the dark.
-Pairing deeper greens with gold fittings creates a real sense of calm and restfulness, though you can add warmth with rusts and even warm metallics.
+Light greens may be easier to handle, but don't be afraid to combine them with cooler grey shades.
+Pairing pale greens with grey creates a real sense of calm and restfulness, though you can add warmth with rusts and even warm metallics.

 'We find that darker hues add more shadows and different tones when the light hits and make the perfect backdrop for brass accents', say Jenna Choate and Mariana Ugarte, Founders at Interior Fox.